Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/4_pdf_document_processing.md

 ---

-In this section, we will be learning about PDF document processing.
-Here’s an overview of the steps we will be taking:
+In this section, we will learn about PDF document processing.
+Here’s an overview of the steps:

-1. **Create an Azure Function App**: This will host the code responsible for the pre-processing tasks, such as breaking down PDFs into smaller text chunks.
+1. **Create an Azure Function App**: Host code for pre-processing tasks like breaking PDFs into smaller text chunks.
-2. **Set Up an Azure Storage Account**: This account will be used to upload and store the source code and other necessary files.
+2. **Set Up an Azure Storage Account**: Upload and store the PDFs, source code, and other necessary files.
-3. **Publish the Function App**: Once our function app is set up, we will configure it to listen for events in an Azure Blob storage.
-This will allow the function app to automatically trigger whenever a new PDF is uploaded.
+3. **Publish the Function App**: Configure it to listen to Azure Blob Storage events, triggering automatically when a new PDF is uploaded.

-By the end of this session, you'll understand how to set up these components and how they work together to process PDF documents efficiently.
+By the end of this section, you'll understand how to set up these components to efficiently process PDF documents.

 ## 1. Create Azure Function app

 Our first step involves creating an Azure Function App.
-This app will host the code responsible for pre-processing the PDFs by breaking them down into smaller text chunks.
-We also need to create an Azure App Service plan, which essentially dectates the pricing tier and therefor  determines what App Service features you get and how much you pay for the plan.
+This app will host the code responsible for pre-processing PDFs by breaking them into smaller text chunks.
+Additionally, we need to create an Azure App Service plan, which determines the pricing tier and, consequently, the features and cost of the plan.

-Run the command below to create the Azure App Service plan and the Azure Function app, and storage the function app name to the **.env** config file.
+Run the command below to create the Azure App Service plan, the Azure Function App, and store the function app name in the **.env** configuration file:

 {{< copycode lang="bash" >}}
 appservice_plan_name="${resource_group_name}"